snapframework/snap-website/templates/docs/tutorials/snap-api.md

 who changes his state depending on what he consumes.
 Iteratees are kind of like that.
-You feed an iteratee some input from the stream, it does something with it, and the iteratee is either "done" and gives you back some computed value, refusing to consume anymore, or gives you back _another_ iteratee that's ready for more input (changes into another iteratee, if you will).
+You feed an iteratee some input from the stream, it does something with it, and the iteratee is either "done" and gives you back some computed value (refusing to consume anymore), or gives you back _another_ iteratee that's ready for more input (changes into another iteratee, if you will).
 That is, iteratees consume data a chunk at a time, and if it's expecting more, it encodes the intermediate state of the computation using all that closure